akeneo/pim-community-dev/UPGRADE.md

 ## Requirements

-Make sure that you're using Akeneo PIM v3.1.
+Make sure that you're using Akeneo PIM v3.1 on the latest patch.
 You can check this information at the bottom of the dashboard.

 Please, see the complete [list of requirements](https://docs.akeneo.com/3.2/install_pim/manual/system_requirements/system_requirements.html) for PIM v3.2.

 Please provide a server with the following requirements before proceeding to the PIM 3.2 migration.
 To install those requirements, you can follow the official documentations or our installation documentation on [Debian 9](https://docs.akeneo.com/3.2/install_pim/manual/system_requirements/manual_system_installation_debian9.html) or [Ubuntu 16.04](https://docs.akeneo.com/3.2/install_pim/manual/system_requirements/system_install_ubuntu_1604.html).

+To give you a quick overview of the changes made to a standard project, you can check on [Github](https://github.com/akeneo/pim-community-standard/compare/3.1...3.2).

 ## Migrate your standard project